Beachgoers form human chain to rescue family in water

-PANAMA CITY, Fla.
-(AP) — Beachgoers in Florida formed an 80-person human chain to rescue a family that got too far out in the ocean and nearly drowned.
+PANAMA CITY BEACH, Fla.
+(AP) — Strangers on a Florida beach formed an 80-person human chain to rescue nine members of family who had been caught in a riptide and pulled too far from shore.

-The Panama City News Herald reports that it all started Saturday when Roberta Ursrey noticed her sons were too far from shore and began screaming for help.
-Family members swam out to get them but found the current strong, leaving nine people in about 15 feet of water.
+Roberta Ursrey and her family were enjoying the day at M.B.
+Miller County Pier on the Gulf of Mexico when she noticed her sons were missing, the Northwest Florida Daily News reported.
+She went looking for them and soon heard them screaming from the water that they were trapped by the current.

-The newspaper reports that people began forming a human chain, eventually reaching about 100 yards into the ocean.
-The Ursrey family was rescued, although one woman suffered a heart attack requiring hospitalization.
+Others warned her not to go in the water, but Ursrey, her mother and five other family members swam to the boys’ aid, but then found themselves also trapped in 15-feet of water.

 Most Read Stories